-Carrier independent doppler demodulation circuit for invisible instrument Prof.Dr.Godfried-Willem RAES
+Figure 8: Carrier-independent Doppler demodulation circuit for invisible instrument

 The multipliers can be either AD633 type (low cost analogue devices), or MPY632, AD534 etc. (expensive but a lot more precise).
-The dividers can be realized using the same chips in the appropriate divider configuration.
+The dividers can be created using the same chips in the appropriate divider configuration.

 This idea can also be applied to individual receiver circuits, as we found out.
 In order to achieve this, each receiver is equipped with two sensors placed closely together.
 After pre-amplification, both signals are multiplied in an analogue multiplier, functioning here as a phase comparator.
-A 5th order low pass follows and some further amplification in order to get a sufficient signal level for sampling.
+A fifth order low pass follows and some further amplification in order to get a sufficient signal level for sampling.
 This is the circuit as we tested it out: